 Each year, different strains of the virus become more prevalent.
 Every time your body is exposed to a new strain of the flu, your immune system has to release new antibodies to fight the infection.
 These antibodies will not necessarily provide any protection for future strains of the virus, which is why you can get sick with the flu year after year.

-The only way to prepare your immune system to fight off the flu is to get the flu vaccine before flu season begins.
+Apart from general good health, the only way to prepare your immune system to fight off the flu is to get the flu vaccine before flu season begins.
 It’s normally recommended that you get the vaccine in October or November.
-Flu vaccinations are available at LloydsPharmacy stores, find your nearest pharmacy or book your vaccine online today.
+Flu vaccinations are available at LloydsPharmacy stores.
+Find your nearest pharmacy today.

+Seasonal flu can be serious.
 If you catch the flu, the best thing you can do is stay home and rest to allow yourself to recover.
-You shouldn’t go into work or keep up with any social commitments, and you should minimise contact with other people.
+You shouldn’t go into work or socialise, and you should minimise contact with other people.